-Across the Atlantic, in pre-Revolutionary America, lawyers enjoyed a substantially better reputation; nevertheless, "several of the colonies sought to banish them altogether."
-Additionally, many members of the Bar remained loyal to the British crown and left the colonies during the American Revolution.
-After they left, the lawyers that remained were relatively incompetent but continued to practice law.
-The remaining lawyers' professional "blood-suck[ing]" existence came to be tolerated only because of character requirements imposed by various State Bar associations "as well as apprenticeships and/or competency examinations."
-The focus on character requirements is expressed most clearly in a nineteenth century essay on professional ethics, explaining that because lawyers control our "fortunes, reputations, domestic peace . . . nay, our liberty and life itself . . . . [t]heir character must be not only without a stain, but without suspicion."
+law.
+The remaining lawyers' professional "blood-suck[ing]" existence are to be tolerated only because of character requirements imposed by various State Bar associations The focus on character requirements is expressed most clearly in a nineteenth century essay on professional ethics, explaining that because lawyers control our fortunes, reputations, domestic peace ... nay, our liberty and life itself . . . [t]heir character must be not only without a stain, but without suspicion."